cohalloran1/march-madness/src/output/analysis/matchup_1268_vs_1213.md

-# Z04 Maryland vs Z13 Grand Canyon
+# Midwest Region: #04 Maryland vs #13 Grand Canyon

 ## Prediction
 **Grand Canyon** is the Moderate favorite with a **56.5%** win probability.